CQU-ZixuChen/BS-STN/README.md

 ## **Description**

 This repository includes the source codes of BS-STN and the sliding bearing dataset collected by Chongqing University.
-The training codes and demos of BS-STN will be released after the acceptance of the manuscript "Bi-structural spatial-temporal network for few-shot fault diagnosis of rotating machinery", which is submitted to the journal: Mechanical Systems and Signal Processing.
+The training codes and demos of BS-STN will be released soon...

 ## **Self-collected sliding bearing dataset**